grafana/loki/docs/sources/setup/install/helm/install-monolithic/_index.md

 There are two ways to deploy Loki in monolithic mode:
 1. **Single Replica**: Run Loki with a single replica.
 This mode is useful for testing and development or if you are planning to run Loki as a meta-monitoring system.
 2. **Multiple Replicas**: Run Loki with multiple replicas.
 This mode is useful for high availability and scalability.
-This mode is less economical than distributed mode, but it is simpler to operate.
+This mode is less economical than microservice mode, but it is simpler to operate.
+We recommend running at least three replicas for high availability.

-Once you have selected choose the appropriate `values.yaml` configuration file below and then continue with the deployment steps.
+Once you have selected how many replicas you would like to deploy choose the appropriate `values.yaml` configuration file below and then continue with the deployment steps.

 ### Single Replica